 2. Educate professionals.

 Capable health care professionals are the backbone of effective programs.
-We currently provide up-to-date and readily available resources to professionals, including an Online Continuing Education program, the PBM EZINE, and our Mentorship Program that has allowed health care providers to effectively use our methods in their respective fields.
+We currently provide up-to-date and readily available resources to professionals, including online continuing education, the PBM EZine and our Mentorship Program that has allowed health care providers to effectively use our methods in their respective fields.

 3. Educate the public.

-We provide high-quality patient information materials, organize the Patient Blood Management Awareness Week, and support online resources such as The Iron Corner and anemia.org (coming soon).
+We provide high-quality patient information materials, organize the SABM Patient Blood Management Awareness Week(R), and support online resources such as The Iron Corner and anemia.org (coming soon).